35 Fun Free Things to Do in San Antonio, Texas

 Make sure to stop by the San Antonio Art League Gallery and Museum when you are in the neighborhood.
 It is free for visitors.

-🏨 Places to stay close to the San Antonio Art League and Museum
+🏨 Places to stay near the San Antonio Art League and Museum

 See the old Pearl Brewery